gitlabhq/gitlabhq/doc/ci/pipelines.md

-# Introduction to pipelines and builds
+# Introduction to pipelines and jobs

 >**Note:**
 Introduced in GitLab 8.8.

 ## Pipelines

-A pipeline is a group of [builds][] that get executed in [stages][](batches).
+A pipeline is a group of [jobs][] that get executed in [stages][](batches).
-All of the builds in a stage are executed in parallel (if there are enough concurrent [Runners]), and if they all succeed, the pipeline moves on to the next stage.
-If one of the builds fails, the next stage is not (usually) executed.
+All of the jobs in a stage are executed in parallel (if there are enough concurrent [Runners]), and if they all succeed, the pipeline moves on to the next stage.
+If one of the jobs fails, the next stage is not (usually) executed.

 ![Pipelines example](img/pipelines.png)